 The best inflatable air sleeping pad

-Who’s it for: Weekend backpackers who want a 3-season sleeping pad that hits the mark for warmth, comfort, and pack size.
+Who it’s for: Weekend backpackers who want a three-season sleeping pad that hits the mark for warmth, comfort, and pack size.

 Comfort and convenience are also at the forefront with the Nemo Tensor.
 The “spaceframe” baffles are basically die-cut trusses of low-stretch fabric that create a firm and stable sleep surface, allowing you to roll over or read comfortably on your stomach without sinking into the pad.
 Back, side or stomach sleepers will find this 3-inch pad very comfortable for sleeping.
 The heat reflecting metal layer is suspended in the center of the pad so it doesn’t crinkle, making the tensor one of the quietest pads on the market.

-Our only gripe is the pad’s 20D nylon bottom which saves on weight but is thin for a piece of gear that rests on the ground.
+Our only gripe is the pad’s 20D nylon bottom, which saves on weight but is thin for a piece of gear that rests on the ground.
 You need to treat this pad with some extra care.
 Thankfully, its bottom surface is compatible with pressure-sensitive adhesive patches so you can do quick and easy field repairs.
-If the 20D concerns you, then take a look at the Tensor Field which adds a puncture resistant coating to the bottom of the pad.

 Why we picked the Nemo Switchback:

-Because it uses a closed cell foam matrix and not air, the Switchback won’t develop an annoying leak at the wrong place and time.
+Because it uses a closed-cell foam matrix and not air, the Switchback won’t develop an annoying leak at the wrong place and time.
 Besides durability, the Switchback is versatile and can be used as a seat pad for extended lunch breaks.
-It’s light weight and outstanding reliability make it a top choice for long distance hikes.
+It’s featherlight weight and outstanding reliability make it a top choice for long-distance hikes.

 The best ultralight sleeping pad